Nightjar LogoSign in

 Etsy has specific technical requirements for listing images.
 Generate images that don't meet these specs, and you'll spend time manually resizing and converting.

-| Minimum dimensions | 2000px on shortest side | 2048x2048 default (upgradeable to 4K) |
+Minimum dimensions2000px on shortest side2048x2048 default (upgradeable to 4K)

-| Recommended size | 3000x2250 or 2000x2000 | 2048x2048 square; adjustable aspect ratio |
+Recommended size3000x2250 or 2000x20002048x2048 square; adjustable aspect ratio

-| Max file size | Under 1 MB | Optimized under 1 MB |
+Max file sizeUnder 1 MBOptimized under 1 MB

-| Thumbnail crop | 1:1 square on desktop | Square output matches thumbnail crop |
+Thumbnail crop1:1 square on desktopSquare output matches thumbnail crop

 Sources: Etsy Help: Image Requirements, Soona: Etsy Image Specs

-Best AI Tools for Etsy Product Photography
+How the Main AI Tools for Etsy Product Photography Compare

 Not all AI photography tools are built for the same use case.
 A tool that works well for social media graphics may produce inconsistent results across 80 product listings.
 Here's how the main options compare for Etsy sellers specifically.

-Nightjar: Best for Consistent Etsy Shop Branding
+Nightjar: Built for Consistent Etsy Shop Branding

 Nightjar is built around the problem Etsy sellers actually have: generating professional, consistent imagery across a full catalog without a studio.
+It is a photo system, not only a photo editor, used by 10,000+ brands.

 Editing is done in plain English.
 Type "make the background warm wood" or "add soft morning light" instead of learning Photoshop.

-Photoroom: Best Free Mobile Option
+Photoroom: A Free Mobile Option

-Pebblely: Best for Simple Background Swaps
+Pebblely: Simple Background Swaps

 DIY Phone Photography: When to Keep It Real